-The Colorado Respite Care Program periodically awards Community Grants to qualified for-profit, nonprofit agencies or governmental entities currently providing respite services.
+The Colorado Respite Care Program (CRCP) periodically awards Community Grants to qualified for-profit, nonprofit agencies or governmental entities currently providing respite services.

 This program, funded by the state of Colorado, is an effort to respond to the respite care needs of Colorado's family caregivers of individuals with special needs, chronic conditions, older adults, foster children and kinship relations and more.
 Organizations will be awarded funds to support families in need of respite care.
 Thank you to the CDHS State Unit on Aging for supporting the Respite Grants program.